 +-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+

+The fields rx, ry, rz, rw, x, y, z are defined in single-precision floating-point format (binary32 as per ISO/IEC 60559:2020).

-x (32 bits): x coordinate of the position of the rendered pose.
+rx (32 bits): x coordinate of the orientation quaternion of the pose.

-y (32 bits): y coordinate of the position of the rendered pose.
+ry (32 bits): y coordinate of the orientation quaternion of the pose.

-z (32 bits): z coordinate of the position of the rendered pose.
+rz (32 bits): z coordinate of the orientation quaternion of the pose.

-rx (32 bits): x coordinate of the orientation quaternion of the rendered pose.
+rw (32 bits): w coordinate of the orientation quaternion of the pose.

-ry (32 bits): y coordinate of the orientation quaternion of the rendered pose.
+x (32 bits): x coordinate of the position of the pose in meters.

-rz (32 bits): z coordinate of the orientation quaternion of the rendered pose.
+y (32 bits): y coordinate of the position of the pose in meters.

-rw (32 bits): w coordinate of the orientation quaternion of the rendered pose.
+z (32 bits): z coordinate of the position of the pose in meters.

-timestamp (64 bits): NTP Timestamp that corresponds to the predicted time for the pose.
+[Editor’s Note: Definition of the header extension for 3DoF pose is FFS.]

+timestamp (64 bits): Timestamp for the pose.
+If the header extension is used for uplink pose delivery, this timestamp indicates the XR runtime sampling time of the XR pose.
+If the header extension is used for downlink delivery of the pose used for rendering the frame (rendered pose), this timestamp indicates the predicted XR runtime display time.
+This timestamp uses the XR system clock and is represented in nanoseconds.
+There is no requirement to synchronize the timestamps of the RTP stream to the XR system clock.
+The timestamp is passed to the XR runtime together with the rendered swapchain images (e.g. as part of the xrEndFrame call in OpenXR).

+NOTE: For downlink delivery, XR timestamp takes precedence over RTP timestamp for the calculation of the actual display time.

-action_id (32 bits): A list of actions that were processed for the rendering of the frame are listed using action identifiers.
-The number of action identifiers in one RTP header extension for rendered pose shall be no more than 10.
-Hence, the maximum size of the header extension is 36+2*n, where n is the number of action identifiers in the header extension.
+action_id (32 bits): A list of actions corresponding to the pose x, y, z, rx, ry, rz, rw coordinates.
+An action_id uniqely identifies an action and it may be an action identifier as defined in the action format of TS 26.119 Clause 6.2.3.
+The number of action identifiers in one RTP header extension for pose shall be no more than 10.
+Hence, the size of the header extension is 36+2*n, where n is the number of action identifiers in the header extension.

+If the RTP header extension for pose is sent by a server, it should contain an action_id field as defined above, with the list of action identifiers identifying the processed actions for the rendering of the frame.

+If the RTP header extension for pose is sent by a UE, it should contain an action_id field as defined above, with the list of action identifiers identifying the action for which the pose coordinates apply.

+NOTE: A peer to a UE XR client should be aware of the UE actions configuration in an action space.
+Signalling aspects for the UE actions configuration are defined in other specifications such as TS 26.119 and TS 26.565.

+NOTE: An XR server should be aware of the XR space used by the XR client for the pose fields defined above.
+Signalling aspects for this XR space are defined in other specifications such as TS 26.119 and TS 26.565.

-When both video and audio are delivered to the UE, or when either audio or video is delivered using multiple real-time streams (e.g., left eye + right eye), multiple RTP streams may be associated with the same header extension data, e.g., the same pose may have been used for generating multiple streams.
+When both video and audio are delivered to an RTP receiver, or when either audio or video is delivered using multiple real-time streams (e.g., left eye + right eye), multiple RTP streams may be associated with the same header extension data, e.g., the same pose may have been used for generating multiple streams.
 This may lead to sending the same header extension data multiple times in different streams.